ZE3kr/ZE3kr.com/source/_posts/2024-02-04-vision-pro-experience.md

  - Technology
 ---

 I picked up the device at 8:00 AM EST on February 2nd.
-As someone who doesn't wear glasses, I've used it for a full two days now and here are some of my findings.
+As someone who doesn't wear glasses, I've used it for a full two days now, and here are some of my findings.

 ## Configuration Choice